nurafsa/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/AshwinC/Readme.md

 year and the planting and harvesting seasons for Kenya and Uganda.

 ## Dataset Used
-eng_data.csv was created by a volunteer (Bashir), and is a english only version of the original Producer's Direct-WeFarm Dataset.
+eng_data.csv was created by a volunteer (Bashir), and is an English only version of the original Producer's Direct-WeFarm Dataset.
 It is available on slack in the challenge0-translation channel.

 ---